5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 10. **'secret'** If you don't have this yet, read [Notice (scroll up)](#notice)
 11. Set the correct timezone of the place where you are.
 12. Set the absolute path correct in `$whatsspyProfilePath`.
 If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/var/www/whatsspy/images/profilepicture/` (including `/`)
 13. Set the path correct in `$whatsspyWebProfilePath`.
 This path is to make sure you access the `$whatsspyProfilePath` from the web.
+If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/whatsspy/images/profilepicture/` (including `/` and cut the `/var/www/`)
 14. You can set an Optional NotifyMyAndroid key for notifications about the tracker (startup,shutdown,errors etc) in `$whatsspyNMAKey`.
 15. **Check folder rights: the tracker needs read/write acces in both the folder `$whatsspyProfilePath` and `api/`!**
 ```
 # These are guidelines.
 For debugging you can use 777 instead of 760.
-chown www-data:www-data -R <location-of-whatsspy-public>/api/
+sudo chown www-data:www-data -R <location-of-whatsspy-public>/api/
-chown www-data:www-data -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
+sudo chown www-data:www-data -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
-chmod 760 -R <location-of-whatsspy-public>/api/
+sudo chmod 760 -R <location-of-whatsspy-public>/api/
-chmod 760 -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
+sudo chmod 760 -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
 ```

 ### Webserver

 You need to restrict access to Whatsspy and the api of Whatsspy from unauthorised web access.
 I assume you have Nginx and php already up and running (you can follow [this tutorial partly in case you dont](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-debian-7))